shashishivgit909/css_rivision/Readme.md

 ## Flex-item property:
 1.flex-grow

 => Purpose: Controls how much a flex item should grow relative to the other flex items inside the same container when there is extra space available.
+It works on main axis .
 Default Value: 0 (The item will not grow to fill the available space).
 Behavior: When flex-grow is set to a positive value (e.g., 1), the flex item will grow to fill the available space in the container.
 If multiple items have a flex-grow value, they will grow relative to each other according to their flex-grow values.

 2.flex-shrink:

-=> Purpose: Controls how much a flex item should shrink relative to the other flex items inside the same container when there is not enough space.
+=> Purpose: Controls how much a flex item should shrink relative to the other flex items inside the same container when there is not enough space.It works on main axis .
 Default Value: 1 (The item will shrink if necessary).
 Behavior: When flex-shrink is set to a positive value (e.g., 1), the flex item will shrink when the container is smaller than the combined size of the flex items.
 If multiple items have a flex-shrink value, they will shrink relative to each other according to their flex-shrink values.

+3. to do grow and shrink in cross axis , use align-items:stretch  // to grow acroos cross axis. but no shrink property in css.
+4.
 ## note : VVI:
 =>flex-grow: Deals with how items expand in size when there's extra space in the container.
 Items with higher flex-grow values will take up more space.